TolaniSilas/Query-Mate/README.md

-# Query-Mate
+# Query Mate: Chat With Your Database

-Develop an intelligent database querying system that enables users (most especially non-technical users - for instance, stakeholders) to interact with their relational databases using natural language instead of SQL syntax.
-The system capitalizes on the impressive capabilities of Large Language Models (LLMs)
+The aim of this project is to develop an intelligent database querying system that enables users (most especially non-technical users - for instance, stakeholders) to interact with their relational databases using natural language instead of SQL syntax.
+The system capitalizes on the impressive capabilities of Large Language Models (LLMs) to translate user questions into SQL queries and format database responses in human-readable language.
+Handling of databases with a large number of tables and security concerns or measures about database credentials are enforced and highly considered in this project implementation."